buildingSMART/BCF-API/README.md

 #### 3.5.2.16 Topic File Ids

 Viewpoints are immutable, while topics may be changed later.
 To ensure that viewpoints are always referring to the correct models, the topic file IDs are used.
 This is a list of file IDs that are referenced in the viewpoint.
-The file IDs are from [files_information](#331-get-project-files-information-service) endpoint.
+The file IDs are from [GET Files (Header) Service](#332-get-files-header-service) endpoint.

 **Example Request**